Friday, January 15, 2010

 Thoughts on Wild Style

-I saw Charlie Ahearn's Wild Style almost back-to-back with The Fire Next Door, the documentary noted on a previous post.
-Both are stylized representations of the old South Bronx, but they convey very different impressions of the place.
-Fire Next Door is hard-boiled populist journalism that concerns itself with the arson epidemic and the deadly mix of social/political problems of which fire was the most graphic symptom.
+I saw Charlie Ahearn's Wild Style back-to-back with The Fire Next Door, the documentary noted on a previous post.
+Both are rich in footage of the old South Bronx, but those environs read very differently from one film to the next.
+Fire Next Door documents the arson epidemic and the deadly mix of social/political problems of which fire was the most graphic symptom.
+The ruins as presented by Moyers call to mind the words scrawled on a project wall in Camilo Vergara's photo essay The New American Ghetto: "Help Me, Motherfucker."

-Those same ruins fill the frames of the proto-hip hop musical Wild Style, but they appear transfigured, charged with a strange power, outside of familiar time and its imperaratives.
+Those same ruins fill the frames of the proto-hip hop musical Wild Style, but they appear transfigured, charged with a strange power, outside of quotidian time and its imperatives.

-Miles of fucked up, burnt out buildings and piles of rubble where kids play oblivious, '80 blocks' from midtown glitz--for sure, that is a failure of civilization, a failure specifically of American civilization to uphold its professed humanitarian values, and people should know about it.
+Miles of burnt-out buildings and rubble heaps where kids played obliviously, '80 blocks' from midtown glitz--for sure, that was a failure of civilization, a failure specifically of American civilization to uphold its professed values, and people should know about it.

 Grandmaster Caz: